-- 1. Classes and examinations take place in English. - 2.
+- 1. Classes are taught and examinations and degree audits take place in English. - 2.
 Should a student request permission to complete one or more parts of the examination or the degree audit in a language other than English, this will be subject to the stipulations of the board of examiners in this regard, as laid down in the Rules and Guidelines of the board of examiners.